 Costa Mesa, CA

 There’s arguably no better way to road-trip across Southern California than behind the wheel of a Bay Window bus—the iconic camper Volkswagen developed in the mid-20th century, popularized in the groovy ’60s, and updated in the ’70s.
-Vintage Surfari Wagons has 10 of them in colors like Fanta orange, cactus green, and turquoise blue.
+Vintage Surfari Wagons has a fleet of them in colors like Fanta orange, cactus green, and turquoise blue.
 Each is lovingly restored and features a fridge, sink, propane stove, and USB hookups.
 This is the kind of camper van that will stop people in their tracks to snap photos as you roll by.
 Keep in mind, though, these beauties were not meant for speed or distance, so if you’re looking to explore a little deeper, consider one of the company’s ’80s-era Vanagons or Eurovans.
 Whichever van you choose will be furnished with cookware, flatware, toilet paper, dish-washing essentials, cooking fuel, a Southern California campground directory, and maps.
 Vintage Surfari Wagons also offers group tours, like a Girls Surf Camp and a Happy Trails Desert Campout.
-Group tours from $399 per person for a weekend; vans from $169 per night.
+Vans from $137 per night, with a three night minimum.

 Colorado, Utah, and Nevada